Generative Engine Optimization (GEO): What you need to know

 Kontent.ai logo

-Why?
-Because content that can exist on its own and be used in many contexts—what’s called “modular content”—is easier for AI to lift into conversational results without losing meaning.
-Getting your content ready for this shift will help your brand’s voice and expertise stay part of the conversation.
+So getting your content ready for what’s next will help your brand’s voice and expertise stay part of the conversation.
 Ignoring this next wave could mean losing the competitive edge.

 Explore best practices for writing modular content